Kevin-H2R/ben/README.md

 ## How to use
 - `docker compose up --build` at the root of the project
-- Two endpoints to play with:
+- Two main endpoints to play with:
-  - POST localhost/api/signup: requires a JSON body like
+  - POST `localhost/api/signup` requires a JSON body like:
   ```
     {
       "email": "toto1@test.com",